Marion Peckham Egan School of Nursing and Health Studies

 Overview

 The Master of Science in Nursing and Doctor of Nursing Practice programs at the Egan School are accredited by the Commission on Collegiate Nursing Education.
 The DNP program in Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 The DNP program in Nurse Midwifery is accredited by the Accreditation Commission for Midwifery Education (ACME).
-The DCN program in Clinical Nutrition has been granted candidacy for accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The DCN program in Clinical Nutrition is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Mission Statement